stupeak/food_rush_privacy_policy/README.md

 ## 8. Children's Privacy & Families Policy

-Our game is designed for players **aged 13 and up** and complies with the [Google Play Families Policy](https://support.google.com/googleplay/android-developer/answer/9283445).
+Our game is designed for players aged 9 and above and fully complies with the [Google Play Families Policy](https://support.google.com/googleplay/android-developer/answer/9283445).
+We are committed to creating a safe and appropriate experience for young users.
+Specifically:

-- We do **not knowingly collect data from users under 13**
+- We do not knowingly collect any personal data from users.
-- We do **not show personalized ads to children**
+- We do not display personalized ads to children.
-- We follow best practices for content suitability and family safety

-Parents or guardians can contact us if they believe their child has submitted personal data.
+- All content in the game is reviewed to ensure it aligns with age-appropriate guidelines and is suitable for family audiences.

 ---